AndyPicton/Food_System_Emissions/README.md

 ### Database

-We used Postgres SQL on Amazon AWS due to its useability and convenience.
+We used Postgres SQL on Amazon AWS due to its usability and convenience.

 <img width="668" alt="Updated_erd" src="https://user-images.githubusercontent.com/99369565/182042866-e3a6c60d-0e34-4988-8463-4367d0d2a27e.png">